Alexandra Palace

-The original studios 'A' and 'B' still survive in the southeast wing with their producers' galleries and are used for exhibiting original historical television equipment.
-The original Victorian theatre with its stage machinery also survives and as of 2019, is back in use.
-The theatre and stage structure is on English Heritage's Buildings at Risk register.
+The original Studios A and B still survive in the southeast wing with their producers' galleries, and are used for exhibiting original historical television equipment.
+The original Victorian Alexandra Palace Theatre with its stage machinery also survives and, as of 2019, is back in use.
+The theatre and the stage structure are on English Heritage's Buildings at Risk register.
 Alexandra Palace became a listed building in 1996, at the instigation of the Hornsey Historical Society.

-A planned commercial development of the building into a mixed leisure complex including a hotel, replacement ice-skating rink, cinema, ten-pin bowling alley and exhibition centre, encountered opposition from public groups and was blocked by the High Court in 2007.
+A planned commercial development of the building into a mixed leisure complex, including a hotel, a replacement ice-skating rink, a cinema, a ten-pin bowling alley and an exhibition centre, encountered opposition from public groups and was blocked by the High Court in 2007.

-The Great Hall and West Hall are typically used for exhibitions, music concerts, and conferences, operated by the trading arm of the charitable trust that owns the building and park on behalf of the public.
-There is also a pub, ice rink, palm court, and a panoramic view of central London.
+The Great Hall and the West Hall are typically used for exhibitions, concerts and conferences.
+They are operated by the trading arm of the charitable trust that owns the building and the park on behalf of the public.
+There are also a pub, an ice rink, a palm court and a panoramic view of London.

-In 2013, Alexandra Park was declared a local nature reserve and is also a Site of Borough Importance for Nature Conservation, Grade 1.
+In 2013 Alexandra Park was declared a local nature reserve.
+It is also a Site of Borough Importance for Nature Conservation, Grade 1.

-The nearest railway stations are the Alexandra Palace with Great Northern services from Moorgate and London Underground station Wood Green on the Piccadilly line.
+The nearest railway stations are Alexandra Palace, with Great Northern services from Moorgate, and the London Underground station Wood Green on the Piccadilly line.
 Alexandra Palace is also served by London Buses route W3.